 |Utilities Expense||Expense||$ 1,200|

 The income statement, sometimes called an earnings statement or profit and loss statement, reports the profitability of a business organization for a stated period of time.
 In accounting, we measure profitability for a period, such as a month or year, by comparing the revenues earned with the expenses incurred to produce these revenues.
-This is the first financial statement prepared, as you will need the information from this statement for the remaining statements.
-The income statement contains the following:
+This is the first financial statement prepared as you will need the information from this statement for the remaining statements.
+The income statement contains: